Texas Instruments

 Venture Round in 2004

-Digital 5 is a software provider based in Lawrenceville, New Jersey, specializing in solutions for streaming multimedia content.
+Digital 5 is a software company based in Lawrenceville, New Jersey, specializing in solutions for streaming multimedia content.
 The company develops software and system intellectual property that facilitates both wireless and wired sharing of content among networked consumer electronics.
-Its flagship product, Media Server, is a PC-based application designed to aggregate, manage, play back, and stream various digital entertainment files—such as audio, video, and photos—from a personal computer to UPnP-connected media devices within a connected home environment.
+One of its key products is Media Server, a PC-based application designed to aggregate, manage, play back, and stream digital entertainment content, including audio, video, and photo files, from a personal computer to UPnP-connected media devices within the connected home.

 RF Magic